nicholaswmin/dyno/README.md

 a [histogram][hgram], so it has `min`, `mean(avg)`, `max`  properties.

-This is necessary because only a [statistical method][nd] can shield the test results from uncontrollable environmental events.
-Otherwise each test run would produce vastly different results.
+This is necessary because only a [statistical method][nd] can shield the test results from uncontrollable environmental events, otherwise each test run would produce vastly different results.

 Metrics can be queried from the `log` function provided in the `onTick` callback.